JadaDev/Jada-Discord-Bot-FREE/README.md

 2. Replace All commands in jdcommands
 3. DELETE main_bot.py [IMPORTANT]
 4. Restart the application and run the bot
-5. Click Install Pythom than Update Python.
+5. Click Install Python than Update Python.
 6. Enable new commands in the modules list.
 7. Run your bot and have fun.